Ash-siv4/Membership-Application/README.md

 # Sports Club Membership Application

-> [!IMPORTANT]
-> This README is relevant to running the Python version of the application.
-> Once this repository is cloned, you must checkout into the `dev` branch in order to have access to the Membership.py file.
-> The steps for this are provided below, if followed correctly, there should be no issues.

 ## Overview

 The Sports Club Membership Application is a Python-based GUI application built using Tkinter.
 It allows users to enter and manage member details for a sports club, including features to open and save member records to a text file, validate input fields, and print member details.